thejonamreddy/hibernate-tools-demo/README.md

 2. Run `docker-compose up -d` to start the MySQL instance in the background
 3. The above MySQL instance will be initialized with the `initdb.sql`
 4. Run `mvn hibernate-tools:hbm2java` to convert database tables into JPA entities
-5. The JPA entities are generated to the `${project.basedir}/src/main/java/com/jonamlabs/hibernatetoolsdemo/entity` folder
+5. The JPA entities will be generated to the `${project.basedir}/src/main/java/com/jonamlabs/hibernatetoolsdemo/entity` folder